nlesc-sherlock/Sherlock/topics/data_tools_integration/README.md

 Suggestions for other integration tools are welcomed!

-Target 2
+Option 2
 --------

 Another goal of this team is to develop knowledge and techniques on assembling heterogeneous components into a single effective system.
-For this task we will look at portable service frameworks (such as [Apache Thrift](http://thrift.apache.org/)), interchange formats (such as [Protocol Buffers](https://developers.google.com/protocol-buffers/?hl=en)), messaging systems (such as [ZeroMQ](http://zeromq.org/)) applications containers (such as [Docker](https://www.docker.com/whatisdocker), few [NLeSC examples](https://hub.docker.com/u/nlesc/) and [docker tooling](https://github.com/NLeSC/Sherlock/blob/master/topics/data_tools_integration/target_2/docker-tooling.md)), etc. For each of them you can find more information in [target 2/README.md](https://github.com/NLeSC/Sherlock/blob/master/topics/data_tools_integration/target_2/README.md).
+For this task we will look at portable service frameworks (such as [Apache Thrift](http://thrift.apache.org/)), interchange formats (such as [Protocol Buffers](https://developers.google.com/protocol-buffers/?hl=en)), messaging systems (such as [ZeroMQ](http://zeromq.org/)) applications containers (such as [Docker](https://www.docker.com/whatisdocker), few [NLeSC examples](https://hub.docker.com/u/nlesc/) and [docker tooling](https://github.com/NLeSC/Sherlock/blob/master/topics/data_tools_integration/option_2/docker-tooling.md)), etc. For each of them you can find more information in [option 2/README.md](https://github.com/NLeSC/Sherlock/blob/master/topics/data_tools_integration/option_2/README.md).

-Target 3
+Option 3
 --------

 The Hadoop based system used by the NFI, in Hansken processing pipeline (see [Figure 2](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/digital%20forensics/DigitalInvestigation-Hansken.pdf#page=11)), is based on map-reduce and requires several iterations (typically 3 or 4) to fully analyze a set of files, such as a disk image.
 An initial performance profile done by Jason indicates there are few aspects for be improved: